janpeuker/awesome-tech-roles/README.md

 ### Interviews
 - [18F Engineering Hiring Guide](https://eng-hiring.18f.gov/) - 18F is a technology and design consultancy for the U.S. Government and publishes a lot of their processes including a detailed hiring guide.
+- [Generalizing Specialists: Improving Your Effectiveness](http://agilemodeling.com/essays/generalizingSpecialists.htm) - Classic essay from the agile movement on the Generalizing Specialist approach to skill building a broadening wider than T-Shaped.
 - [CMU 313](https://cmu-313.github.io/) - CMU&apos;s course 313 "Foundations of Software Engineering" has a section on "Peopleware", hiring and collaborating as team.
 - [Coding Homework](https://jacobian.org/2021/nov/23/wst-homework/) - Overview on coding "homework" exercises, how to describe them and how to evaluate.
 - [Common Hiring Manager mistakes](https://lethain.com/common-hiring-manager-mistakes/) - Will Larson on common mistakes and red flags in hiring.